Do Leptin Supplements Work? Which Ones to Use and Which to Avoid

 Losing weight is about fixing any hormone imbalances that exist in your body.

-Because these hormones dictate where energy goes in your body and how much energy your body will burn.
+Because these hormones dictate where energy goes into your body and how much energy your body will burn.

 One of the biggest mistakes you can make as a patient trying to lose weight is to reduce your calories and exercise more.